tizoc/offline-mina-signer/README.md

 ## 🚨 **Recommended Setup** 🚨

 To run this script inside a disposable Docker container, follow the **[Docker Guide](docker-guide.md)**.
-This guide includes step-by-step instructions for setting up and running the script offline in a more isolated, disposable environment to protect sensitive data.
+That guide includes step-by-step instructions for setting up and running the script offline in a more isolated, disposable environment to protect sensitive data.

 ---